-Australia is likely to follow global demographic trends, with the average household size expected to shrink below the current 2.7 person per household, while average dwelling sizes are expected to fall below the current 3.2 beds per household.
+Australia is likely to follow global demographic trends, with the average household size expected to shrink below the current 2.7 person per household, while average dwelling sizes are expected to fall below the current 3.2 beds per household5.
 We believe the home ownership rate will continue to fall, creating excess demand for more rental accommodation.
 The take up of RfR in Australia is likely to be rapid as the purpose-built rental buildings are developed and come on line.

 With very low capitalisation rates across most property types, RfR is becoming an increasingly attractive investment.
 From a comparative total return perspective and on a risk-adjusted basis, the investment case is now compelling.
-RfR cash flows have proved very stable through economic cycles, with occupancy levels typically remaining high through periods of economic slowdowns.
+RfR cash flows have proved very stable through economic cycles, with occupancy levels typically remaining high through periods of economic slowdowns6.
 Rents are typically correlated to employment and wages growth, demographic trends and supply levels.
-For example, US apartment revenues fell for 5 quarters during the GFC in 2009 and 2010.
-However, revenues only retraced back to the elevated 2007 levels (Source - Internal Research).